Nik-Asyraf/Harta_Rega/README.md

 ## Appreciation

 We want to take a moment to express our heartfelt gratitude to Dr. Fairoza Amira Binti Hamzah.
-Your guidance, patience, and dedication have made a profound on us.
-You've not only shared your knowledge but also inspired us to grow, learn, and push beyond our limits.
+Your guidance, patience, and dedication have made a profound impact on us.
+You've not only share your knowledge but also inspire us to grow, learn, and push beyond our limits.
 Thank you for being a mentor and a source of encouragement.
+We are truly grateful for your dedication and knowledge.

 Dr. Fairoza Amira - [LinkedIn](https://www.linkedin.com/in/fairoza-amira-binti-hamzah) - [Github](https://github.com/FairozaAmira) - [Gmail](mailto:fairozaamira@gmail.com)